Olney1/ChatGPT-OpenAI-Smart-Speaker/README.md

 ## Important notes for Raspberry Pi Installation

+As of May 2024, Seeed Studio has listed the ReSpeaker series among its [retired products](https://wiki.seeedstudio.com/discontinuedproducts/).
+It may not be compatible with the Raspberry Pi 5 due to hardware changes.

+It is highly recommended to install the legacy version of Raspberry Pi on a Rasberry Pi 4b model if you have an ReSPEAKER.
+You can also simply buy a micro USB microphone and configure the input source for this using alsamixer and currently still use the ReSPEAKER for the lighting pattern.

 If you are using the same USB speaker in my video you will need to run `sudo apt-get install pulseaudio` to install support for this.
 This may also require you to set a command to start pulseaudio on every boot: `pulseaudio --start`.

 ### Adding a Start Command on Boot